benswinney/kube-homelab-multinode/README.md

 * Etcd Node 01 (etcd01) : 192.168.1.53
 * Etcd Node 02 (etcd02) : 192.168.1.54
 * Etcd Node 03 (etcd03) : 192.168.1.55
-* HAProxy Node 01 (proxy01) : 192.168.1.56
+* Proxy Node 01 (proxy01) : 192.168.1.56
-* HAProxy Node 02 (proxy02) : 192.168.1.57
+* Proxy Node 02 (proxy02) : 192.168.1.57
 * Worker Node 01 (worker01) : 192.168.1.58
 * Worker Node 02 (worker02) : 192.168.1.59
 * Worker Node 03 (worker03) : 192.168.1.60

-If you're short on resources, proxy01/02 could be combined with etcd01/02, or if you're even shorter on resources, you could run your Etcd services on your Master / Control Plane nodes
+If you're short on resources, proxy01/02 could be combined with etcd01/02, or if you're even shorter on resources, you could run your Etcd services on your Master / Control Plane nodes within a Stacked nodes configuration.

+## Differences between Stacked and Non-Stacked Nodes Configurations with Kubeadm

+TLDR: Stacked = All Master and Etcd Services are ran on the same node, but HA provided by multiple Master / Control Plane nodes (A minimum of 3 nodes)
+      Non-Stacked = Separate Nodes are used for Master and Etcd Services (A minimum of 6 nodes)

+### Stacked Master / Control Planes and Etcd nodes

+A stacked HA cluster is a topology where the distributed database (*Source of all truth*) provided by Etcd is stacked on top of the cluster formed by the nodes managed by kubeadm that run master / control plane components.

+Each master / control plane node runs an instance of the api-server, scheduler, and controller-manager.
+The api-server is exposed to worker nodes using a load balancer (e.g. HAProxy).
+It also creates a local etcd member and this etcd member communicates only with the api-server running on this same node.
+The same applies to the local controller-manager and scheduler instances.

+This topology couples the master / control planes and etcd members on the same node where they run.
+It is simpler to set up than a cluster with external etcd nodes, and simpler to manage for replication.

+However, a stacked cluster runs into the risk of failed coupling.
+If one node goes down, both an etcd member and a master / control plane instance are lost, and redundancy is compromised.
+You can mitigate this risk by adding more master / control plane nodes.

+A minimum of three stacked master / control plane nodes should be used for an HA cluster.

+### Stacked Master / Control Planes and external Etcd nodes

+An HA cluster with external etcd nodes is a topology where the distributed database (*Source of all truth*) provided by etcd is external to the cluster formed by the nodes that run master / control plane components.

+Like in the stacked etcd topology, each master / control plane node in an external etcd topology runs an instance of the api-server, scheduler, and controller-manager.
+And the api-server is exposed to worker nodes by using a load balancer (e.g. HAProxy).
+However, etcd members run on separate hosts, and each etcd host communicates with the api-server of each master / control plane node.

+This topology decouples the master / control plane and etcd member.
+It therefore provides an HA setup where losing a master / control plane instance or an etcd member has less impact and does not affect the cluster redundancy as much as the stacked HA topology.

+However, this topology requires twice the number of hosts as the stacked HA topology.
+A minimum of three hosts for master / control plane nodes and three hosts for etcd nodes are required for an HA cluster with this topology.

+## 1. Create Load Balancer for Kubernetes API-Server

-## 1. Configure HAProxy and Heartbeat
+### Configure HAProxy and Heartbeat

-On each HAProxy node, run the following:
+On each Proxy node, run the following:

 ### proxy01